Opinion and News Analysis

 too few are ready or willing to tend—and bend—this growing plant.
 Instead,

-loss of teachers, loss of interpersonal connections associated with online
+teachers, loss of interpersonal connections associated with online schooling—stands

-proponents of online ed, who extol its rigor, instructional prowess, and its
+are those blind proponents of online ed, who extol its rigor, instructional

-intrinsic quality-control mechanisms.
-Responding to the Journal’s piece, Tom Vander Ark personified this movement.
-In his
+prowess, and its intrinsic quality-control mechanisms.
+Responding to the Journal’s piece, Tom Vander Ark personified

-a free-form—and potentially ugly—product.
-Both these extremes are wrong.
+unfettered, creating a free-form—and potentially ugly—product.
+Yet both extremes

 traditional education.
 But this cannot happen without a smart sharpening of our